6.630.2 Absence and Leave for Military-Related Reasons

 2. Employees not covered by a leave system (such as those with intermittent work schedules) are not covered by the disabled veteran leave authority.

 4. Notwithstanding paragraph (3) of this section, an employee may submit certifying documentation at a later time, including after a period of absence for medical treatment, as described in 5 CFR 630.1306(c).
-The 12-month eligibility period is fixed based on the first day of employment and is not affected by the timing of when certifying documentation is provided.
+The 12-month eligibility period is fixed and is based on the first day of employment and is not affected by the timing of when certifying documentation is provided.

 1. Must notify the IRS of the effective date of the change in the disability rating; and